 Charging your Sony ICD-ux560

 Charge your recorder as often as possible.
 After you’re done moving/copying files from the recorder to your computer, let it charge.
 It only takes a couple of hours to fully charge the recorder.
 Why do you want to charge the recorder as often as possible?

-The Sony ICD-ux560 has an in-built lithium-ion battery which can’t be replaced.
+The Sony ICD-ux560 has an in-built lithium-ion battery which can’t be replaced (well you can replace the non-removable battery, but it’s no small feat either).
 So, you’ll want it to last as long as possible.
 Now, the key factor that determines how long a rechargeable lithium-ion battery lasts is the number of times it fully discharges; aka charge cycles.
 Most lithium batteries have an estimated 300-500 charge cycles.
 However, research has shown you can extend the battery life to 2500 cycles (about 10 times) if you recharge it as soon as 75% of the battery charge remains.

 My advice, once you’ve recorded about 5 hours of LPCM audio using the Sony ICD-ux560 it’s time to recharge it.
 I actually run lower discharge cycles on my Sony ICD-ux560.
 Whenever I use the recorder, usually 1 or 2 hours of recording, I recharge it.
 I’m hoping that’ll get me about 5000 charge cycles on the recorder.

 Keep your Sony ICD-ux560 cool.
 Ideally, you want to keep your recorder between 5 °C and 20 °C (41 °F and 68 °F).
 So, don’t leave your recorder on your car’s dashboard, near a heat source, etc. Find a cool dry place to store your recorder, even when you’re on the go.
 High temperatures will fry the battery, and are the most likely cause of lithium battery failures.